-- Conducting annual review of Occupational Health and Safety Management System (OHS MS) at Bharti Hexacom - Stakeholder consultation to understand and evaluate current operating procedures and identifying any - Control-focused recommendations to define management action plans, including responsibilities and timelines for implementation
+- i.
+Conducting annual review of Occupational Health and Safety Management System (OHS MS) at Bharti Hexacom - ii.
+Stakeholder consultation to understand and evaluate current operating procedures and identifying any gaps in the system - iii.
+Control-focused recommendations to define management action plans, including responsibilities and timelines for implementation

-Health and safety performance review:
+• Health and safety performance review:

-- Monthly review of health and safety performance by management on pre-defined KPIs - Review of reported incidents, audit findings, progress on Health, Safety and Environment (HSE) goals, and changes to service line and operations - Based on the above review, improvement areas are identified followed by strengthening of internal controls for health and safety risk management
+- i.
+Monthly review of health and safety performance by management on pre-defined KPIs - ii.
+Review of reported incidents, audit findings, progress on Health, Safety and Environment (HSE) goals, and changes to service line and operations - iii.
+Based on the above review, improvement areas are identified followed by strengthening of internal controls for health and safety risk management c.
+Whether you have processes for workers to report the work-related hazards and to remove themselves from such risks: